inconvergent/desert/README.md

 The second part is called `Erosion`.
 A Redis-based client and worker that can accept and draw `Desert` primitives and commands encoded as JSON objects.
-That means that you can use the `Erosion` worker from any platform as long as you can construct JSON and it to a Redis queue.
+That means that you can use the `Erosion` worker from any platform as long as you can construct JSON and send it to a Redis queue.
 Eg. if you want to program in a different language, while still having a fast drawing engine that benefits from CUDA.

 ## Install